TheChocolateOre/MoonKeki/README.md

 ### Is this cross platform?
 It is desktop cross platform.
-You can't run it on mobile or playstation or xbox or switch :(.
-And even in desktop, you probably won't be able to use it with macOS, as Apple deprecated OpenGL.
+You can't run it on mobile or playstation or xbox or switch :( And even on desktop, you probably won't be able to use it with macOS, as Apple deprecated OpenGL.
 So it works on Windows and Linux.
 I have high hopes for [Fuchsia OS](https://fuchsia.dev/) to solve the cross platform problems.
 At the end of the day don't forget that to run Java code you only need